sofyacalvin/ECE3400-Group3/docs/labs/lab2.md

 text

 ### IR sensor circuit
-The goal of the Optical team was to detect a 7kHz IR beacon through the Arduino.
+The goal of the Optical team was to detect a 7kHz IR beacon through the Arduino and perform a Fourier analysis on the signal.
 We first created a simple circuit (shown below) to detect the IR-emitting treasure.

 ![Phototransistor Circuit](../images/lab2/Lab2_Phototransistor.jpg "Phototransistor Circuit")